iana-org/dnssec-keytools/docs/assurance-cases.md

 - **Argument**.
 An argument is a rule that provides the bridge between what is known or are assumed (sub-claims, evidence) and the claim being investigated.
 The argument used depends on the available evidence and the nature of the claim.
 Note that *argument* is an overloaded word which is being used with a specific meaning in this context.

 - **Evidence**.
 Evidence is an artifact that establishes facts that can be observed and leads directly to a claim.
-In this project the tested cases constitutes the evidence provided.
+In this project the test cases constitutes the evidence provided.

 ## Security Environment Assumptions